Automatic Lazy Rendering

 This optimization is automatically enabled upon WP Rocket activation, therefore, it doesn't have any option or button in the settings page.

-Note!
+Heads up!
 The process of detecting which elements need to be lazily rendered is automatic but not immediate, it's asynchronous.

 Feature overview